mehtaharsh16/daniel.feldroy.com/posts/2008-02-svn-versionator-is-dead.md

 title: SVN Versionator is dead
 ---

+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/02/svn-versionator-is-dead.html)*.

 Before I got a chance to finish this project, a sys admin needed this thing in a pinch and needed the features I hadn't finished.
 No one else was around so he dissected my code and rewrote it as a shell script.
 Later I helped him tweak it and now we use it to do our builds.<br /><br />Oh well.
 It was fun and got me up to speed on Python's subprocess module.

+---